Five Climates, Five Life Cycles

-February marks a new season in the garden.
+Early Spring marks a watershed in the garden.
 Instead of shutting down more and more, the world is moving toward new growth.
 This is the time to plant or prune trees and shrubs before they come out of dormancy and start to grow.

 What's growing outdoors now is mostly perennials, bulbs, or biennials—established plants that have stored-up energy from last year.
 Kale, carrots, daffodils, onions, beets, turnips, foxgloves, mullein, and asparagus are all getting ready to make a flower stalk and set seed before summer.
 You can harvest leaves and flower shoots from kale, collards, turnips, and Asian greens that have overwintered in they garden.
 The trick is to get some new seeds started and producing by the time they all quit.